Updated June 30, 2020

 ● Always try to interview people in an outside space.
 If you do need to interview indoors, select a location with some kind of airflow (e.g. open windows) and avoid small confined rooms or spaces

 ● Consider your mode of transportation to and from the assignment.
-Avoid traveling on public transportation at rush hour and make sure to use alcohol gel on hands when disembarking
+Avoid traveling on public transportation during peak travel periods, and make sure to use alcohol-based sanitizer on hands when disembarking

 ● Take regular breaks and be mindful of fatigue/energy levels, taking into account that tired individuals are more likely to make mistakes with their hygiene regime.
 Also factor in that individuals may have long distances to drive before and after work